chandra-iamanemic/my_learning_path/README.md

 I would first recommend to begin with the deep learning course on coursera by Andrew .N.G This would cover all the basics which you require.

-I would also highly recommend reading through the materials in this course : http://cs231n.github.io/

 Assuming that you have some understanding of a basic neuron and a single neuron network, The next step would be to try implementing a neural network on your own using just basic libraries.
 This following blog by adam trask will be very helpful to you in this regard: https://iamtrask.github.io/2015/07/12/basic-python-network/